In the shadow

 The most important clue suggesting where we should be looking for the eagle is the bird itself.

 *Note: In a Facebook group someone pointed out the resemblance of the arm on the right to the shape of Long Island.
-It isn’t very precise and isn’t the kind of clue I give much weight or value, but it is consistent with the direction the puzzle so I included it just for fun.
+It isn’t at all precise and is exactly the type of “kinda looks like” clue I would never give much weight or value, but it is consistent with the direction the puzzle so I included it just for fun.

 Battery Park – East Coast Memorial